JINHXu/ld.chin_t2e/README.md

 # Time-to-event analysis ld.chin

-A survival analysis of lexical decision data of Mandarin Chinese.
+A survival analysis of lexical decision data of Mandarin Chinese with R.

 _Lexical decision data for Mandarin Chinese (Tsang et al., 2018).
 Participants were shown a stimulus on the screen and were asked to indicate if this stimulus was a word or nonword._